 The NLM Catalog provides a list of currently indexed MEDLINE titles.
 In the search box, type: currentlyindexed.

-Annual statistics on the number of journals indexed in MEDLINE are found on the Key MEDLINE Indicators page .
+Statistics on the journals recommended for indexed in MEDLINE are found on the MEDLINE Selection Statistics page.

 Before MEDLINE indexing begins, NLM must have a mechanism for creating the journal's citations and must have access to the journal's articles.